maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+5/11/2025
+    Fix some bugs, add resolution with slider working to f1 model, add section specifications.
 5/9/2025
     Add testing branch for framepack F1 end image, kinda glitchygo https://github.com/maybleMyers/H1111/tree/f1_end
 5/5/2025